jpzoll/ios-starter-kit/UserDefaults/README.md

 UserDefaults is a means of storing small pieces of data across multiple iterations of your application.
 For example, if you have a piece of text that you would like to save and persist after the user closes and reopens the app, then UserDefaults is a perfect choice for you.
-# Example: Storing a String
+# Example: Saving a String
 *Credit To Idently on YouTube: [https://youtu.be/fnHxRvryVMM]* The following is syntax for storing a string inside of UserDefaults:
 ```swift